INTERMAGNET/wg-definitive-data/Meeting_Lisbon2025_minutes.md

 The INTERMAGNET DD Subcommittee meeting for Lisbon 2025 is focused on advancing the collection, quality assurance, and publication of definitive geomagnetic data, especially for 1-minute and 1-second resolutions.
 Key challenges include mitigating the impact of USGS's halted data production, updating legacy data formats to accommodate modern automatic measurements, and ensuring robust data checking protocols supported by updated software tools.
 The committee emphasizes clear communication, enhanced data security, and procedural transparency through official notifications and certifications.

-The meeting agenda and supporting reports reflect a commitment to continuous improvement in geomagnetic data management, balancing legacy systems with evolving technological capabilities.

----

-**All information is strictly based on the provided source content.**